Special clinical interest in gynaecological oncology, lower gastrointestinal cancer and high dose rate brachytherapy.

 Gynaecological oncology, lower gastrointestinal cancer and high dose rate brachytherapy.Research interests

-Dr Alexandra Stewart is the local principal investigator on the national and international trials CIRCCA and PORTEC-3.
-She is currently setting up a trial to examine improved diagnosis in early cervix cancer.
+Dr Alexandra Stewart is the local Principal Investigator (PI) on the national and international trials CIRCCA and PORTEC-3.
+She is currently setting up a trial to examine improved diagnosis in early cervical cancer.

 GRACE charity has raised £30,000 for Dr Stewart’s work with brachytherapy patients and is raising a further £50,000 for an ultrasound machine that she will be using in conjunction with Dr Fuad Hussain to examine the ultrasound properties of cervix cancer.